Thesephi/genarts/README.md

 and then you can press Fullscreen and enjoy a modest screen-saver :)

-### Miscellaneous
+### Miscellaneous:
-- Press *Spacebar* to pause / resume the engine
+- Press *Spacebar* to pause / unpause the engine.
 - By default, after *330 seconds* the engine will halt.
-You can hit *Spacebar* twice to make it resume
+You can hit *Spacebar* twice to make it resume.